 - Next add the dates and water to the food processor.
 Blend until smooth.

-- Add dates, sunflower seed butter, and lucuma powder to dry ingredients.
+- Add dates, sunflower seed butter, and sweetener to dry ingredients.

 - Mix with a spoon or spatula until combined.